Bullying Prevention & Education

 Rather than "hating" my bullies, I decided to turn my pain into purpose by sharing my story so others would know they're not alone.
 I became a Youth Advisory Board member for PACER’s National Bullying Prevention Center, the nation’s largest anti-bullying organization based in my home state of Minnesota.
 We have monthly meetings and brainstorming sessions to plan things like the Unity Awards, the Run/Walk/Roll Against Bullying event, Unity Day, and much more.
 It was an honor to have been asked to present online videos and social media content for NBPC and am excited about the progress we are making in combating the bullying epidemic.

-I also started my "Ava's Army" Buddy Bandana program, where I give students bandanas with a specially designed logo to tie on their backpacks as a symbol of their commitment to kindness.
+I also started my "Ava's Army" Buddy Bandana program, where I give students bandanas with a specially designed logo to tie on their backpacks as a visual reminder to always be kind.
 My ultimate goal is to continue my partnership with PACER by expanding my Buddy Bandana program on a national level.
 I believe everyone has the right to grow up in a world free from bullying.

 how to tell an adult